Spencer-Easton/gasIO/README.md

 -h         --help This help information.

 ####Examples

     //Download a project to your local machine.
-//Get the first script with the matching file name gasIO --get --fileName="myImportantScript"
+    //Get the first script with the matching file name gasIO --get --fileName="myImportantScript"  //or
-or
     gasIO -g -f"myImportantScript"

     //Get a script by ID
-gasIO --get --fileId="1J7BFyyuCXyIXz0faFSLIkgcl_oCpgeRUXB7_p1Z-lPh2Mb"
+    gasIO --get --fileId="1J7BFyyuCXyIXz0faFSLIkgcl_oCpgeRUXB7_p1Z-lPh2Mb"  //or
-or
     gasIO -g -i"1J7BFyyuCXyIXz0faFSLIkgcl_oCpgeRUXB7_p1Z-lPh2Mb"

     //Upload a project to Drive
     //Push a previously imported script back to Drive.
     gasIO --push

     //Push a new project or copy local project on Drive
     // --copy is also for a new project for now.
-I might change that later. gasIO --push --fileName="myNewProject"  --copy
+I might change that later. gasIO --push --fileName="myNewProject"  --copy  //or
-or
     gasIO -p -f"myNewProject" -c

     //Push a project with all subfolders to Drive
-//Add files of a non-default extension to the project gasIO --push --recurse --addExt="\*.md"
+    //Add files of a non-default extension to the project gasIO --push --recurse --addExt="\*.md"  //or
-or
     gasIO -p -r -a"\*.md"